MilesCranmer/BorrowChecker.jl/README.md

 end
 ```

-Because we modified `foo` to accept `OrBorrowed{Bar{T}}`, we can safely pass immutable references to `z`, and it will _not_ be marked as moved in the original context!
+Because we modified `foo` to accept `@& Bar{T}`, we can safely pass immutable references to `z`, and it will _not_ be marked as moved in the original context!
 Immutable references are safe to pass in a multi-threaded context, so this doubles as a good way to prevent unintended thread races.